mongodb/specifications/source/auth/auth.rst

   value that indicates the expiry duration is unknown or infinite, like 0 or ``null``.

-The signature of the callback is up to the driver's discretion, but the driver MUST ensure that additional optional input parameters and return values can be added to the callback signature in the future.
+The signature of the callback is up to the driver's discretion.
+Drivers MUST ensure that additional optional input parameters and return values can be added to the callback signature in the future without breaking backward compatibility.

 An example callback API might look like:

 .. code:: typescript